Updated: Nov 23, 2021

 reduces psychological stress by decreasing stress hormone levels and therefore boosts the immune system.

-The benefits of exercise are well known in TCM with a major difference: in TCM, illness results from an imbalance between the Yin and Yang energy, a disharmony of Qi (vital energy) and more specifically Wei Qi (protective energy or the first line of defense against illness).
-The lung is in charge of controlling Wei Qi, which helps explain why exercising regularly will lower the frequency of upper respiratory tract infections (cold and flu as mentioned above).
+The benefits of exercise are well known in TCM with a significant difference: in TCM, illness results from an imbalance between the Yin and Yang energy, a disharmony of Qi (vital energy), and more specifically, Wei Qi (protective energy or the first line of defense against illness).
+The lung controls Wei Qi, which helps explain why regular exercising can lower the frequency of upper respiratory tract infections (cold and flu as mentioned above).

-In short, exercise is part of healthy living and exercising regularly will help fight diseases better than with a sedentary lifestyle.
-The type of exercise (cardio vs strength training vs yoga or weight training) isn’t as important as exercise intensity and duration.
-This has great implications in chronic diseases such as cancer, diabetes and heart disease: science is now telling us that exercising regularly can protect us from developing chronic diseases.
+In short, exercise is part of healthy living, and exercising will help fight diseases better than with a sedentary lifestyle.
+The type of exercise (cardio vs. strength training vs. yoga or weight training) isn’t as crucial as exercise intensity and duration.
+This concept has tremendous implications in chronic diseases such as cancer, diabetes, and heart disease: science tells us that regular exercise can protect us from developing chronic diseases.

 Founder @ Dur1 Health